Skip to main content

 Overview

-Kat’s research interests include violence prevention, specifically research which focusses on adverse childhood experiences (ACEs), the misuse of alcohol and management of the night-time economy.
+Kat’s research interests include violence prevention, specifically adverse childhood experiences (ACEs).
 Kat has led a number of regional and national ACE studies and the first study in the UK to explore the prevalence of ACEs in an offender population.
-Kat is a mixed-methods researcher with experience in evaluation of public health interventions, including the Time to Move workplace physical activity initiative (Public Health Wales) and the #TimeToBeKind campaign (the Welsh ACE Support Hub).
-Kat also has experience in systematic reviews and evidence synthesis.
+Kat is a mixed-methods researcher with expertise in survey design, evaluation, systematic reviews and evidence synthesis.
+Kat also has experience of conducting research with vulnerable populations and in high-risk environments.

 Kat is currently a PhD supervisor for Sophie Rice-Payton.
 Sophie’s PhD studentship is exploring the associations between ACEs and criminality.